ALA & AASL Resources

 AASL Advocacy Brochures

-Deb Kachel presented at the Pennsylvania PTA Conference, Tannersville, on April 20, 2013.
+Deb Kachel presented at the Pennsylvania PTA Conference, King of Prussia, on April 5, 2014.
 The session was entitled: "How Quality School Library Programs Help Students Learn: What Parents Need to Know."
 Here are the PowerPoint and handouts.

 Here are links to other resources distributed: